Free life insurance quotes in minutes

-However, this component comes at a cost, and whole life insurance is substantially more expensive than term life.
+However, this component comes at a cost and a whole life policy is substantially more expensive than term life.
 This can be helpful for some complex financial situations, but most people won’t benefit from the extra cost.

 Other types of permanent life insurance include:

-The type of life insurance is a major factor in determining how much your policy costs, how long it lasts, and which company you should go with, so it’s important to understand which is right for you and your family.
+The type of coverage is a major factor in determining how much your policy costs, how long it lasts, and which company you should go with, so it’s important to understand which is right for you and your family.

-A major part of choosing which type of life insurance you need is the monthly premium rate you’ll pay.
+A major part of choosing which type of coverage you need is the monthly premium rate you’ll pay.

 So how much does life insurance cost?
-That depends on a number of factors, including:
+That depends on several factors, including:

-While life insurance premiums – the amount you pay to keep your policy active – vary from person to person, in general, whole life insurance is more expensive than term life, by an average of 10-15x.
+While life insurance premiums—the amount you pay to keep your policy active—vary from person to person, in general, whole life insurance is more expensive than term life by an average of 5-15x.

 Older shoppers, less-healthy applicants, and men also tend to pay more.

-Experts recommend getting life insurance coverage that is 10-15 times your income, but the exact amount of life insurance you need depends on your financial circumstance.
+Experts recommend getting life insurance coverage that is 10-15 times your income with a term length that ends at your anticipated age of retirement, but the exact amount you need depends on your family’s financial circumstance.